 Warts commonly occur in children and young adults, but they may appear at any age.
 Genital warts are contagious, while common, flat, and plantar warts are less likely to spread from person to person.
 However, plantar warts may be spread from moist surfaces in communal swimming areas.
 All warts can spread from one part of the body to another.
-Some warts will disappear without treatment, although it can take as long as 6 months to 2 years.
+Some warts will disappear without treatment, although it can take up to 2 years.
 Whether treated or not, warts that disappear often reappear.

 Warts are caused by various strains of a common virus in humans, the human papillomavirus (HPV).
 They are more likely to occur if the skin has been broken or damaged in some way.
-Your risk of getting warts is increased by direct contact with warts or the fluid in warts (notably genital warts), using communal facilities (such as locker rooms), skin trauma, and diseases, or drugs that weaken your immune system.
+The following factors increase your risk of developing warts:

 What to Expect at Your Provider's Office

 Most warts can be diagnosed by location and appearance.
-Your health care provider may want to cut into a wart to confirm that it is not a corn, callus, or other similar appearing growth.
-Your health care provider is unlikely to order laboratory tests, but sonography may be considered as reliable support for plantar wart diagnosis.
-If you have genital warts, your health care provider will want to check inside your anus and (in women) vagina.
+Your health care provider may want to cut into a wart to verify that it is not a corn, callus, or other growth.
+Your provider is unlikely to order laboratory tests, however, you may receive a sonogram to confirm plantar wart diagnosis.
+If you have genital warts, your provider will check inside your anus and (in women) vagina.

-Genital warts: in most cases, your health care provider will either apply podophyllin weekly or prescribe a podofilox for you to apply.
+In most cases, if you are healthy and not pregnant, your health care provider will either apply podophyllin weekly or prescribe a podofilox for you to apply.
 A vaccine is now available to protect women against contracting the HPV virus responsible for genital warts.
-The vaccine is 90 - 100% effective in protecting against HPV, the disease.
+The vaccine is 90% to 100% effective in protecting against HPV.

 These nutritional tips may help reduce symptoms: